Hystabec/DaedalusEngine/README.md

 * Rendering with `Metal`.
 * 3D batch rendering.
 * 3D physics engine.
-* A debugging extension for visual studio to debug scripts during runtime
+* A debugging extension for visual studio to debug scripts during runtime.
 * A complete editor application.
 * A standalone runtime environment.
     * That can run projects built in the editor.